-Then there’s an Inventory Information Approval System (IIAS) code that some stores use.
-The IIAS code is an electronic inventory code that knows which items are FSA eligible.
-This also helps prevent fraud because it won’t allow someone to use your card to buy cigarettes, soda, or other non-eligible items.
+In addition to the MCC, there’s an added layer of security through an Inventory Information Approval System (IIAS) code.
+The IIAS uses an electronic inventory code to differentiate between IRS-eligible and non-eligible items.
+This helps prevent fraud because it won’t allow someone to use your card to buy candy, cigarettes, soda, or other non-eligible items.

 Below are a few suggestions for places to use your benefits debit card.
 Keep in mind that not all retailers will accept an FSA debit card; you may have to pay by another method and submit a claim for reimbursement.

-Most pharmacies, like CVS, Walgreens or your grocery store pharmacy, take a debit card for payment.
+Most pharmacies, like CVS, Walgreens or your grocery store pharmacy, accept debit card payments.
 You can purchase prescriptions, first aid items, orthopedic shoe inserts, and much more.

-If your physician allows it, you can use your FSA debit card to pay for co-pays and deductibles.
-This includes dentists and optometrists (eye doctors).
+Check with your doctor, dentist, optometrist, or other physician to see if you can use your FSA debit card to pay for co-pays, deductibles, and approved treatments.

 Places that sell prescription eyewear may take an FSA debit card as payment.

-A wide range of items and services are available for you to use your FSA funds.
+You can use your FSA dollars to cover a wide range of items and services.
 Here’s a list of 10 FSA-eligible expenses:

-For a full list of eligible medical expenses, look at IRS publication 502.
+For a full list of eligible medical expenses, check out IRS publication 502.

-As you can see, an FSA debit card can help you get the most out of your benefit dollars because its convenient, secure, and widely accepted for many eligible healthcare related items and services.
+An FSA debit card can help you get the most out of your benefit dollars.
+It’s convenient, secure, and widely accepted for many eligible healthcare related items and services.